grilme99/grilme99.github.io/_posts/2022-10-10-playfab-sdk-v3.md

 ### Better Accessibility
-As I mentioned earlier in the post, this SDK currently requires Wally to use it as intended.
+As I mentioned earlier in the post, this SDK currently requires Wally to install and use it as intended.
 However, Wally is only available to those using Rojo.
-I feel this is a bit of an injustice to those natively using Studio, and I want to bring the huge dependency management benefits to them.
-More soon!
+In one of my future projects, I want to bring Wally to studio users so they can access the benefits of a real package manager.
+More on this soon!

 ### More Open-Source!
 Open-source is great, and I want to keep creating open-source tools, libraries, and integrations for other developers.
 From now on, I will seriously consider releasing things to the community whenever I make something for myself.
 The only time this won't happen is if it's something I feel I can't maintain long-term or if there is some security, business-related, or legal reason not to.

 ## Closing Remarks
 This blog post is my first time writing this kind of long-form content, and I think it works rather nicely.
-Please give me feedback on whether this kind of content is interesting or helpful, as well as on my writing style -- if it's too long, short, vague, or I keep going on.
-I want to improve it!
+Please give me feedback on whether this kind of content is interesting or helpful, as well as on my writing style -- if it's too long, short, vague, or if I keep rambling on.
+I want to improve!